NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 # Prototype Workflow for the 2023 ParSocial Paper

-OUr prototype workflow implements an example optimization workflow that attempts to find the minimum of the Ackley function using a Gaussian process regression model (GPR).
+Our prototype workflow implements an example optimization workflow that attempts to find the minimum of the Ackley function using a Gaussian process regression model (GPR).
 Our implementation, is based on a similar example problem provided as part of the Colmena [documentation](https://github.com/exalearn/colmena/blob/bd334e0a582fb79d97652d67d05666f13d178f83/demo_apps/optimizer-examples/streaming.py#L1).